 • the appearance of a specific rash in the form of small red spots.

-The spots quickly fill with fluid and turn into itchy blisters.
-Sometimes with chickenpox, a cough also appears.
-The appearance of a cough signals a weakened immunity of the patient.
+The spots quickly fill with liquid and turn into itchy blisters.
+Sometimes with chickenpox a cough also appears.
+The appearance of a cough indicates a weakened immune system of the patient.
 In this case, we are talking about chickenpox pneumonia.
-In this case, the infection gets deep into the respiratory tract, and affects the trachea and bronchi.
-The cough can be mild or severe.
-The cough disappears with the attenuation of the general disease.
-Chickenpox is sick once.
+In this case, the infection enters deep into the respiratory tract and affects the trachea and bronchi.
+Cough can occur in both mild and severe forms.
+The cough goes away with the attenuation of the general disease.
+You only get chickenpox once.
 After illness, immunity appears.

 The course of chickenpox can be mitigated by an antiviral drug such as acyclovir.
 Chickenpox usually does not cause complications.
-As long as there is a rash, the blisters should not be damaged in order to avoid infection in the wounds and the appearance of scars in their place in the future.
+While there is a rash, the blisters should not be damaged in order to avoid infection in the wounds and the appearance of scars in their place in the future.

-To forestall the high level of morbidity in kindergartens and schools, quarantine measures are being carried out.
-Compliance with sanitary and hygienic measures, frequent ventilation of premises, and wet cleaning contribute to a decrease in the incidence rate.
-Sick children are immediately isolated until the moment when the disease ceases to be contagious.
-The problem is that at the time of the onset of the symptoms of all these diseases, including the appearance of a rash with a cough, a sick child has time to infect his environment.
+To prevent a high incidence rate, quarantine measures are being carried out in preschool institutions and schools.
+Reducing the incidence rate is facilitated by compliance with sanitary and hygienic measures, frequent ventilation of premises, and wet cleaning.
+Sick children are immediately isolated until the disease ceases to be contagious.
+The problem is that at the time the symptoms of all these diseases appear, including the appearance of a rash with cough, the sick child manages to infect his environment.

-In conclusion, I would like to note that some of the above diseases, accompanied by coughs and rashes on the body, can be prevented by vaccination, others cannot.
-Most of them get sick in childhood, and this is even for the best, since adults suffer from "childhood diseases" hard.
+In conclusion, I would like to note that some of the diseases described above, accompanied by a cough and rash on the body, can be prevented by vaccination, others cannot.
+Most of them get sick in childhood, and this is even for the better, since adults suffer from “childhood illnesses” hard.

 Please note that many diseases, not only those listed above!
-2 ratings, mean: 3,00 out of 5)
+2 ratings, average: 3,00 out of 5)